inet-framework/inet-showcases/visualizer/networknode/doc/index.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The orientation of network nodes is updated by their own mobility
 submodules.
-It is possible that orientation of the 3D model does not
+It is possible that the orientation of the 3D model does not
-match with the orientation of the node.
+match the orientation of the node.
 For example, when we add motion
 to our previous configuration (select ``AddingMovement`` from the ini file),
 the boxman will walk sideways: